-- On the DC Agent machine, open the Windows Services dialog box (Start > Administrative Tools > Services) and make sure that the Websense DC Agent service has started.
+- On the DC Agent machine, open the Windows Services tool (in the Server Manager > Tools or Start > Administrative Tools menu) and make sure that the Websense DC Agent service has started.
 If the service has stopped, right-click the service name and attempt to start it. - Regardless of whether the service starts, was already started, or refuses to start, continue with the next step. - 2.
-Open the Windows Event Viewer (Start > Administrative Tools > Event Viewer) to look for error messages and warnings from the Websense DC Agent service.
+Open the Windows Event Viewer (in the Server Manager > Tools or Start > Administrative Tools menu) to look for error messages and warnings from the Websense DC Agent service.